API Reference

 create_edge

 create_edge takes a single EdgeRecord object and returns the persisted record.
-It raises ReferentialIntegrityError when an endpoint thought does not exist.
+It raises ReferentialIntegrityError when an endpoint thought does not exist, and DuplicateEdgeError when the same directed endpoints and edge type already identify a persisted edge.

 import uuid